NateTheSage/NateTheSage.github.io/_posts/2019-01-20-apache2-security-and-why-it-matters.md

 ```Header always set Strict-Transport-Security "max-age=63072000; includeSubDomains; preload"```

 We're getting to some header definitions now.
 This particular setting activates HTTP Strict Transport Security, which helps protect against protocol downgrade attacks and cookie hijacking.

 ##### Security Implication
 This means that a site demands that it only be interacted with over HTTPS and never via HTTP.
 Used in conjunction with a HTTP redirecting host, this allows for us to require all connections to be performed over HTTPS.

 ```Header always set X-Frame-Options "SAMEORIGIN,DENY"```

 This header setting does a variety of things.
-X-Frame-Options can be used to indicate a browser's behavior for opening pages in frames or iframes, prevening content that has been unintentionally (or intentionally) embedded into the page from being opened.
+X-Frame-Options can be used to indicate a browser's behavior for opening pages in frames or iframes, preventing content that has been unintentionally (or intentionally) embedded into the page from being opened.

 ##### Security Implication
 Here, we're setting it such that a page will display if it is the same origin as the page itself (SAMEORIGIN), and prevent all other pages from being displayed in a frame or iframe (DENY).
 A third option is available as a sort of whitelist, ALLOW-FROM, which when supplied with a URI will allow a page to be displayed only from that origin.

 ```Header always set X-Content-Type-Options "nosniff"```

 This setting sends to the browser the demand that it not attempt to interpret files delivered using MIME-type sniffing.

 ##### Security Implication
 Content sniffing is used to compensate for a lack of metadata, basically.
 It helps a browser figure out what it will be rendering and shifts its resources accordingly.
 The problem with this is it creates an enormous exploit because a file can easily lie and say it's one thing, and the server delivers other content that enables exploitation of the client.
 We want to set it such that the client doesn't try to sniff so that way if we DO have something bad, the client can't get hit by this route.

 ```Header edit Set-Cookie ^(.*)$ $1;HttpOnly;Secure```

 This option controls how cookies are set and accessed by the browser.

 ##### Security Implication
-By setting Set-Cookie in this manner, we assure that all cookies are not accessible to client-side scripts (HttpOnly), and that they must be delievered over HTTPS (secure).
+By setting Set-Cookie in this manner, we assure that all cookies are not accessible to client-side scripts (HttpOnly), and that they must be delivered over HTTPS (secure).
 If you have a cookie that has to be delivered over HTTP (because it has some arcane programming or something), you can whitelist that cookie by adding a ```Header edit Set-Cookie``` followed by the cookie's identification in proper definition.

 ```Header set X-XSS-Protection "1; mode=block"```

 This setting indicates to a browser to perform XSS protection, which will implement a series of XSS protections against some basic attacks.

 ##### Security Implication
 This one is a no-brainer.
 There are four values: disabled (0), enabled with sanitizing (1), enabled with rendering prevention (1; mode=block), and enabled with report (1;report=<reporturl>).
 I don't have a report facility, so we'll set it to enabled with render prevention.

 ```Header set Referrer-Policy: "same-origin"```

 This header controls our referrer policy.

 ###### Security Implication
 There's actually a variety of possible settings for this, but I picked 'same-origin' because it's going to be mostly me accessing these services.

 ```Header set Content-Security-Policy "default-src 'self'; script-src 'self'; connect-src 'self'; img-src 'self'; style-src 'self'; frame-ancestors 'self'"```

 This header sets our content security policy such that the things that the browser can run can only originate from the page they came from.

 ##### Security Implication
 By setting these the way they are, we can prevent some XSS, Clickjacking, and other code injection stuff that has been put into our trusted webpages.
 We trust the stuff we put on there, but who knows, the stuff that our stuff references could get jacked up.

 ```Header always unset X-Powered-By```

 Unsets the Powered By header.

 ##### Security Implication
 I have really NO idea why this header is even a thing.
 Basically what it does is it tell what the server is running.
 It can be easily manipulated too.
 But at the end of the day it's just extraneous information, so we can turn it off.

 ```SSLOpenSSLConfCmd DHParameters "/etc/apache2/ssl/dhparams.pem"```

 This directive is for where we put our dhparameters that we need for our cipherlist.
 Your DH parameters have no real reason to be below 4096 in today's age.

 ```SSLUseStapling on```

 I like to expicitly mention options again just in case I forgot something somewhere else.
 Like I said before, I just need the OCSP stapling facility and boom, I'm set up.

 ```SSLSessionTickets Off```

 Suprisingly I have a few issues with an app or two that is dated and SSLSessionTickets.
 I leave it in here in case I need to actually have it off, usually it's commented out.

 ```AllowEncodedSlashes NoDecode```

 Small help feature that keeps slashes from being decoded as being something other than what they are: slashes.

 ```